EfeAdzhar/Efe-s-Quiz/README.md

 # Efe's Quiz
-# The first demo will be ready in a week or half from 14.04.22 So it means on 25.04.22 the first DEMO will be ready.
+# The first demo is still in process from 14.04.22.
+The first DEMO will be ready.
+I hope it will be sooner then 15th may.
+I'm sorry for this taking so long but It's my first project I'm writing completly on my own.
+I only use guides if i don't know anything about the subject.
+Logics are completly mine.
 So please wait :)
 # P.S: Sorry, my diploma...The date has been moved.
 Sorry and than you for understanding :)
 ## My Quiz App
 #### Hello there, this is my first serious app.
 This quiz app will contain Historical, Political, and many other interesting quizzes.